stephengold/jme3-maze/README.md

 ## Acknowledgments

-Like most projects, the jme3-maze project builds upon the work of many who have gone before.

-I therefore acknowledge the following software developers:
+Like most projects, the Minie Project builds on the work of many who have gone before.
+I therefore acknowledge the following artists and software developers:

 + Cris (aka "t0neg0d") for creating tonegodGUI and adapting it to my needs
 + the creators of (and contributors to) the following software:
   + Adobe Photoshop Elements